isaacharrisholt/supawright/README.md

 whereas for type constraints, we need a type.
 So, first change the following line in your generated Supabase types (typically `database.ts`):

+> Note: this has now been changed, but will still apply to old Supabase versions.

 ```diff
 - export interface Database {
 + export type Database = {